 Public Health AHP session questions (10/10/24)

 Are community link workers part of the strategy for secondary prevention in NHS Lothian?
 (Kirstin Unger)

+Community Link workers are a valuable resource for patients, staff and communities.
+Particularly, in supporting patients with non-clinical issues that impact health and wellbeing and in supporting the prevention effort.
+Much of the detail of how we embed prevention activity in health and care services and pathways has still to be worked up so it’s a little early to be explicit about the role of Community Link workers in the overall strategic plan.

 This is maybe beyond your scope but I think as a society food companies need to have proper labelling where the ingredients are legible (writing so small you cant read it) and that they are unable to lie to us, like saying something is sugar free when its got sweeteners etc (Claire Wakefield)